Altisource Asset Management (NYSEAMERICAN:AAMC) Now Covered by StockNews.com

-StockNews.com started coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a note issued to investors on Thursday.
-The brokerage set a “hold” rating on the asset manager’s stock.
+StockNews.com assumed coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a report issued on Friday.
+The firm set a “hold” rating on the asset manager’s stock.

 An institutional investor recently raised its position in Altisource Asset Management stock.
-Renaissance Technologies LLC raised its stake in Altisource Asset Management Co.
-(NYSEAMERICAN:AAMC – Get Rating) by 44.2% during the fourth quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The fund owned 13,700 shares of the asset manager’s stock after purchasing an additional 4,200 shares during the quarter.
-Renaissance Technologies LLC owned about 0.67% of Altisource Asset Management worth $123,000 at the end of the most recent quarter.
-Hedge funds and other institutional investors own 20.74% of the company’s stock.
+Renaissance Technologies LLC increased its holdings in Altisource Asset Management Co.
+(NYSEAMERICAN:AAMC – Get Rating) by 44.2% in the 4th quarter, according to its most recent 13F filing with the SEC.
+The firm owned 13,700 shares of the asset manager’s stock after buying an additional 4,200 shares during the period.
+Renaissance Technologies LLC owned about 0.67% of Altisource Asset Management worth $123,000 as of its most recent filing with the SEC.
+Institutional investors own 20.74% of the company’s stock.

 Altisource Asset Management Corporation, an asset management company, provides portfolio management and corporate governance services to institutional investors in the United States.
 The company offers its services under an asset management agreement to Altisource Residential Corporation, which acquires and manages single-family rental properties for working class families.